Opioids for Chronic Aches & Pains

 But please consider:

 - The benefits might be a least partially illusory.
-Opioids have that weird knack for making pain seem more tolerable — suffering reduction — rather than actually reducing it.
-And suffering reduction is something that can be achieved other ways, and maybe should be.
+Opioids have that weird knack for making pain seem more tolerable — suffering reduction, rather than pain reduction.
+And suffering can be reduced in other ways.
+And maybe it should be.

-- The risks don’t go away just because you’ve been on the drug for a while.
+- The risks don’t go away just because you’ve been on the drug for a while and getting away with it.
 The risk of overdose continues.
 People can do just fine on opioids for a long time and then still get into trouble.

 If you continue on opioids, work closely with your doctor and be wary of increasing your dosage, particularly if it has been stable for some time.